Ericsson/dataplanebook/src/glossary.rst

       An event :term:`file descriptor` is a reference to a kernel-level event fd object, designed to be used by user application for thread synchronization.
-An event fd object has sempahor-like semantics, but unlike POSIX semaphores, event fds are proper fds and thus may be used in e.g. ``select()``.
+An event fd object has semaphore-like semantics, but unlike POSIX semaphores, event fds are proper fds and thus may be used in e.g. ``select()``.

    Cache line
       A cache line is the smallest unit managed by the cache hierarchy of current-day :term:`SMP` systems.
-A cache line usally holds 64 bytes of data, and in some relatively rare cases 128 bytes.
+In contemporary CPUs, a cache line almost always holds 64 bytes of data.

    Communications Processor
-      An older name for a :term:`DPU`.
+      An older term for a :term:`DPU`.

    :ref:`Control plane <Control Plane>`
       The part of the network that negotiates, computes or otherwise handles